saeedghsh/arrangement/NOTES.rst

 [v] merging and splitting faces locally.

-[ ] include the boundary points of segments, rays and arcs as nodes so that a segment/ray/arc is full included in the graph

-[ ] Dynamic Subdivision - self.update_with_new_functions([newFunctions])

-[ ] svg_to_yaml_parser()

 [ ] should I have used  "geometric_graph"?

-[ ] when dealing with ray or segment (and later Arc), a given point might not be on the object (out of the interval). that's why I should always check if object.contians(point) this appears in IPE,DPE,... so, whenever using those, make sure to consider the cases where these methods might return False instead of expected type.

 [ ] 'save_to_image(fileName)'
 it should be fast, both for debugging sessions' sake and final application

-[ ] check if the point is on any of the border functions how does path.contains_point(p) work? -> it checks contain, not enclose! includes the path itself, or not?

 [ ] multi-level of abstraction, wrt functions's priority like the functions could be in 3 groups, [H]igh, [M]iddle, and [L]ow priority